Findlay (musician)

 Natalie Rose Findlay (born 7 June 1992), known professionally as Findlay, is an English musician, artist and songwriter originally from Stockport, England.
+Alongside being a solo artist, she is also in the band Ttrruuces alongside collaborator Jules Apollinaire.

 Early life

 Findlay started playing the guitar when she was around 15 and after about a year began writing songs.
-She took up music for the simple fact that she was not interested in anything else growing up.
-She joked that "[she] can't really do anything else."
+She took up music because she was not interested in anything else growing up.
+She has joked that she "can't really do anything else."

 Music career

 2010–2014: Polydor

 On 24 November 2013, Findlay released her second EP Greasy Love.
 However, after disagreements with her record label, Polydor, Findlay was granted a release from her contract with the company.

 2015–2016: BMG

-Findlay soon created her own label Mint Records and signed with BMG.
+Findlay created her own label Mint Records and signed with BMG.
 On 9 February 2015 the video for the single "Electric Bones" was released online and the Electric Bones EP was released digitally on 4 September 2015.
 In March 2015 Findlay released the single "Wolfback" which samples from the Ratatat song "Loud Pipes".
 The video for "Junk Food" premiered on 4 November 2015 on Clash.